Extracorporeal Membrane Oxygenation (ECMO)

 Chapter Information

-VV-ECMO enables extracorporeal oxygenation of the patient's blood, while VA-ECMO ensures simultaneous extracorporeal oxygenation of the patient's blood and adequate blood flow through the arterial system.
-In cases of biventricular failure, VA-ECMO is the mechanical circulatory support (MCS) of choice for patients with cardiogenic shock and impaired oxygenation, since it provides full cardiopulmonary support.
-With peripheral VA-ECMO, because of the retrograde flow support, blood travels in the direction opposite to normal (ie, from the femoral artery back toward the thoracic aorta), which may increase left ventricular afterload.
+VV-ECMO enables extracorporeal oxygenation of the blood, while VA-ECMO ensures simultaneous extracorporeal oxygenation of the blood and adequate blood flow through the arterial system.
+In patients with biventricular failure, VA-ECMO is the mechanical circulatory support of choice for those with cardiogenic shock and impaired oxygenation because it provides full cardiopulmonary support.
+With peripheral VA-ECMO, due to the retrograde flow support, blood travels in the direction opposite to normal (ie, from the femoral artery back toward the thoracic aorta), which may increase left ventricular afterload.

-It is important to note that, since VV-ECMO relies on the patient’s native cardiac function for circulation, it does not provide any hemodynamic support.
+It is important to note that as VV-ECMO relies on the patient’s native cardiac function for circulation, it does not provide any hemodynamic support.

-The scope of cardiac support depends on the predetermined flow generated by VA-ECMO and can be individually adjusted to the patient's needs.
-Anticoagulation is required during therapy, usually with IV unfractionated heparin, controlled with activated clotting time (ACT) and/or activated partial thromboplastin time (aPTT) (usually measured ≥3 times a day).
+The scope of cardiac support depends on the predetermined flow generated by VA-ECMO and can be individually adjusted to the patient’s needs.
+Anticoagulation is required during therapy, usually with IV unfractionated heparin, controlled with activated clotting time (ACT), activated partial thromboplastin time (aPTT) (usually measured ≥3 times a day), or both.

 IndicationsTop